sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

 ## Output Transformer

-The output transformer must obtain information from the built artifact.
+The output transformer must obtain information from the built artifact OR build job artifact.

 The output transformer must produce the same output for a specific `mime-type` regardless of the action used to build the component.